Architecture · Guarantees · Usage Patterns

 Emit from nodeA.brokerCtx → only Bucket 1 listeners fire.
 Node B is completely unaffected.

-Cross-thread messaging · Same API · New trade-offs
+Cross-thread messaging · Same API · Based on Efficient, Lock free MPSC Queue

 Single-thread brokers keep listeners and emitters on one Chronos loop.
 When subsystems move to dedicated threads for CPU isolation or blocking I/O, those in-thread shortcuts break.